cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
  - Continue GUI Context tests in new series
  - Points:
-  - Setup RSS Feed
   - Bracket Code
-  - Importing a new Point From Excel gives an unhelpful change message
  - Text to Speech:
    - Cancellation
    - in Update Notes